David Simpson (Northern Ireland politician): In Parliament

 Simpson won the parliamentary seat from Trimble in the 2005 general election and retained his council seat.
 He was re-elected to the Assembly in 2007 but resigned from the Assembly and from Craigavon Borough Council after being returned to Westminster in the 2010 general election.

 Simpson used parliamentary privilege in 2007 to accuse Sinn Féin MLA Francie Molloy of involvement in the 1979 killing of Simpson's cousin, a former police officer.
 He alleged that Molloy had been an informer working for the British state within the IRA.
 Molloy denied both claims.

 Simpson was a member of the Parliamentary Joint Committee on Statutory Instruments and the Commons Committee on Statutory Instruments (2006–2009). and the Transport Select Committee (2007–2009).
 He joined the Northern Ireland Affairs Committee in 2009.

 He has been DUP Spokesperson on Trade and Industry (2005–2007), Transport (2007–2009), Young People (2007–2010), International Development (2007–2010), and Business, Innovation and Skills (2009 to present), Communities and Local Government (2010 to present) and Education (2012 to present).

 In his role as DUP Spokesperson on Communities and Local Government, Simpson called on the Government to take action against cyberbullying including the consideration of legislation to make cyberbullying an offence.

 Simpson is a former member of the Orange Order, in which he was Deputy Master of Loughgall District.

 He is a proponent of creationism, and his former election agent and constituency assistant, David McConaghie, who had played a key role in Simpson's 2005 election victory, was until late 2012 a prominent spokesperson for the Caleb Foundation which represented creationist and socially conservative Evangelical Protestant views.

-He spoke and voted against the UK Government's Marriage (Same Sex Couples) Bill in February 2013 stating that "this is not the jurisdiction of this house [...] this is an ordained constitution of God, and that'll end in 'In the garden of Eden it was Adam and Eve it wasn't Adam and Steve.'"
+He spoke and voted against the UK Government's Marriage (Same Sex Couples) Bill in February 2013 stating that "this is not the jurisdiction of this house [...] this is an ordained constitution of God...in the garden of Eden it was Adam and Steve.'"
+Simpson had awkwardly botched the anti-gay slogan "it was Adam and Eve, not Adam and Steve", causing much of the parliament to laugh at him, before correcting himself.
 The Bill covers England and Wales as family law is devolved in Northern Ireland.

 Simpson is also a supporter of homeopathy, having signed several early day motions in support of its continued funding on the National Health Service sponsored by Conservative MP David Tredinnick.

+On 6 November 2019 Simpson announced that he would not be standing for re-election in the 2019 general election.